 - Submission of a resume

-- Submission of three professional reference forms where at least two references are able to speak to your academic work, writing skills and sustainability for rigorous doctoral academic work.
+- Submission of three professional letters of reference where at least two of the references are able to speak to your academic work, writing skills, and sustainability for rigorous doctoral academic work.

 - Submission of a letter of intent that includes answers to the following prompts: